 You can’t forget about the packaging.
 You should try a minimalistic approach to use the least amount of packaging.
 From what I’ve seen, this is one of the best ways to go about it.

 Some other questions to ask yourself are if it is biodegradable and if it can be recycled.
-Maybe you created the most sustainable product but if you wrap it in loads of plastic it kinda defeats the purpose of your product which was to protect the planet.
+Maybe you created the most sustainable product but if you wrap it in loads of plastic it defeats the purpose of your product which was to protect the planet.

 02. Raw Materials